Talapus Lake and Olallie Lake

 Approximately halfway between Talapus and Olallie lakes, a short side trail leads east by steppingstones across a creek to the Pratt Lake Trail.
 The side trail provides and alternate and slightly shorter route to Pratt Lake.
 Old-growth western redcedars (Thuja plicata) stand along the side trail, most heavily damaged by lightning but persisting nonetheless.

 About 0.25 miles/0.40 km left up the trail toward Pratt Lake and Island Lake, the forest opens to a view of Olallie Lake below and, on a clear day, to Mt.
 Rainier beyond.
-Pratt Lake Trail, July 04, 2013.
+Pratt Lake Trail, Washington.

 © 2014-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.